readyready15728/bbc-classification/README.md

 PYTHONIOENCODING=utf-8 PYTHONPATH=~/src/nltk3-cookbook/ NLTK_DATA=~/.nltk/ python learn.py
 ```

-The fit will be pickled and saved as `fit`, making it available for usage on
+The model will be pickled and saved as `fit`, making it available for usage on
 the next invocation.

 Also ensure availability of `megam` in PATH if using maxent; naive Bayes is on